 "I’m hoping that we can do a good job defensively of stopping their run.
 I’ve heard that they have a good running game," noted Brattleboro coach John Callahan, who has taken over a team that went 3-6 last season.
-"On the offensive side, it will be good to control the football and establish a running game."

 But this isn’t a ground attack that BUHS fans are used to.
 The man that once led MSJ to a state championship, has brought his triple option to town.
 And first-year quarterback Kyle Patno will be directing it.

 "He is athletic.
 I think he will do a good job.
 He has maturity and he understands what we’re trying to do," said Callahan, adding that Patno threw the ball well in a recent scrimmage against Keene, N.H.

 Patno, who had some big pass plays in his team’s scrimmages, will be looking for ends Tanner Freeman and Ryan Duford when he gets the chance to unload.
 But most of the time, he will either be giving the ball to fullback Colby McGinn, pitching to halfbacks Jake Gaborault and Kassidy Rameriz, or running the ball himself.

 "The offensive line is coming along.
 Their technique is getting better and better," stated Callahan.

 They will be taking on a Bellows Falls defense with lots of new faces.
 The Terriers, who lost 16 seniors from last year’s team, should be anchored by Matt Conkey, Kyle Record, Austin Stack and Brian McAnuff on that side of the ball.

 "I don’t know much of anything about Brattleboro," said Lockerby.
 "Callahan’s forte has always been to run the ball.
 I expect Brattleboro to be much better than they were last season."